pepcape/grcis/newmodules/JosefPelikan-CatmullRomAnimator/README.md

 ### Source file: CatmullRomAnimator.cs

-This extensions implements an "animator" using the famous **Catmull-Rom interpolation spline**.
+This extension implements an "animator" using the famous **Catmull-Rom interpolation spline**.
 Interpolation quantity (quantities) go exactly through all key-values.
 The set of key-values ("knots") are distributed **evenly** on the time domain.